Professional Hospital Guaynabo

 Professional Hospital Guaynabo is a private general hospital in Guaynabo, Puerto Rico.
 It encompasses the Vascular Institute of Puerto Rico—site where the first vascular stent in Puerto Rico was placed.
 The institution has been treating vascular conditions in Puerto Rico since 1988.
 The hospital currently specializes in general surgery procedures, orthopedics, plastic surgery and vascular procedures, becoming the first hospital in Puerto Rico to specialize in blood circulation.

 History

 The hospital first began as a small community hospital in the city of Manatí.
 It then moved, with an initial investment of $65 million, to the city of Guaynabo becoming a 202 licensed-beds project.

 Mission and purpose

-Professional Hospital Guaynabo, is organized under the laws of the Commonwealth of Puerto Rico to develop health care facilities in Puerto Rico.
-The organization aims to place special emphasis on minimally invasive surgical procedures to elderly patients and preventive and therapeutic management of circulatory ailments.
+Professional Hospital Guaynabo is organized under the laws of the Commonwealth of Puerto Rico to develop health care facilities in Puerto Rico.
+The organization places special emphasis on minimally invasive surgical procedures to elderly patients and preventive and therapeutic management of circulatory ailments.

-Puerto Rico has one of the highest incidences of diabetes mellitus in the world and continues to rise.
+Puerto Rico has one of the highest incidence rates of diabetes mellitus in the world and continues to rise.
 These conditions have an enormous health, economic and psychological impact on the population, principally on the elderly segment, which reflects the highest relative and absolute growth in this decade.
-For the advancement of less invasive and newer procedures new technology and modern facilities must be developed.
+For the advancement of less invasive and newer procedures, new technology and modern facilities must be developed.